Gleyber Torres Player Props: Yankees vs. Giants

 - Torres hit .255 with 27 doubles, a triple, 24 home runs and 41 walks.

-- Among qualified hitters last season, he ranked 68th in batting average, while his on-base percentage ranked 96th and he was 49th in slugging.
+- Among the qualifying batters in MLB play last season, he ranked 68th in batting average, 96th in on-base percentage, and 49th in slugging.

-- Torres picked up an RBI in 45 games last year out of 149 (30.2%), including multiple RBIs in 12.8% of those games (19 times) and three or more RBIs on nine occasions..
+- Torres drove in a run in 45 of 149 games last season (30.2%), including 19 occasions when he drove in multiple runs (12.8%).
+He had three or more RBIs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.